STUDY

 David James

-David is Head of Law and Social Sciences, and sees himself as an educator dedicated to helping students to learn effectively within the social sciences.
+David is Head of Business and Law, and sees himself as an educator dedicated to helping students to learn effectively within the social sciences.

 David James staff profile photo